rajeevsd123/ai-case-study/README.md

 **Fairtility**
 1. [Blastocyst prediction accuracy of 96% and 73% prediction accuracy for implantation prediction](https://info.fairtility.com/hubfs/Abstract%20Book/Fairtility%20Abstract%20Book%208.0%20October%2025th.pdf).
-2. Increases Embroyologist's efficency by 33%.
+2. Increases embryologist's efficiency by 33%.
-3. Increases capacity of Cycles embryoligist can treat by 50%.
+3. Increases capacity of Cycles embryologist  can treat by 50%.
 4. Reduction of 41% of time required per cycle.

 **ALife**